Gondwana (India): History

-A number of old kingdoms were established by ruling families of the Gondis and other scheduled tribes in this region.
+A number of old kingdoms were established by ruling families of the Gond in this region.
 The first of these was mentioned in 1398, when Narsingh Rai, King of Kherla, Madhya Pradesh, is said to have ruled all the hills of Gondwana.
 He was overthrown and killed by Hoshang Shah, king of Malwa.
 From the 14th to the 18th centuries, three main Gond kingdoms existed: Garha-Mandla occupied the upper Narmada River Valley, Deogarh-Nagpur occupied the Kanhan River and upper Wainganga River valleys, and Chandra-Sirpur occupied present-day Chandrapur, Gadchiroli, and eastern Adilabad districts.
+The film RRR about of this adilabad's Gonds freedom Fighter.

 The three Gondi principalities of Garha-Mandla, Deogarh, and Chanda-Sirpur were nominally subject to the Mughal emperors.
 After the annexation of Berar in 1595, the Mughals established governors at Paunar in Wardha District and Kherla in Betul District.
 However, the Mughals could not assert sovereignty over them, and the Gond kings enjoyed independence within their dominions and hence, Gondwana wasn't under the Mughal imperial administration.
-After the fall of the Mughals, Gondwana came under the rule of the Bundela and Maratha empires.
+After a long time Gondwana came under the rule of the Bundela and Maratha empires in 1781.

 In the 17th century Chhatar Sal, the Bundela deprived the Mandla principality of part of the Vindhyan Plateau and the Narmada Valley.
 In 1733 the Maratha Peshwa won Bundelkhand; and in 1735 the Marathas had established their power in Saugor.
 In 1742 the Peshwa advanced to Mandla, and from this time until 1781, when Gond dynasty of Garha-Mandla was finally overthrown, Garha-Mandla was practically a Maratha dependency.
 Meanwhile, the other independent principalities of Gondwana had in turn fallen.
 In 1743 Raghoji Bhonsle of Berar established himself at Nagpur and by 1751 had conquered the territories of Deogarh, Chanda, and Chhattisgarh.

 The Maratha conquest of the region in the 18th century was followed by the British imposition of permanent settlement in the 19th century.
 A number of rebellions against British rule took place throughout the 19th century, some of which focused on the protection of forests against commercial logging.

 Emblem of Gondwana State

 The emblem of Gondwana is of a lion, triumphing over an elephant.
 This visual trope, of a triumphant lion vanquishing one or more elephants, is common in architectural sculpture.
 There are many minor variations on this motif, including the use of leonine creatures variously described as vyālas or yālīs, and the incorporation of other fantastic creatures such as makaras.
-Many Gondwana Kingdom forts constructed between the fifteenth and seventeenth centuries carried this representation on their barbicans and gateways.
+Many Gondwana Kingdom forts constructed between the fifteenth and eighteenth (1781) centuries carried this representation on their barbicans and gateways.